brimdata/zed/docs/zed/README.md

 zed query 'from HEAD'
 ```

-A much more efficient format for transporting query results is the
-row-oriented, compressed binary format ZNG.
-Because ZNG
-streams are easily merged and composed, query results in ZNG format
+When querying data to the ZNG output format,
-from a pool can be can be piped to another `zed query` instance, e.g.,
+output from a pool can be easily piped to other commands like `zq`, e.g.,
 ```
-zed query -f zng 'from logs' | zed query -f table 'count() by field' -
+zed query -f zng 'from logs' | zq -f table 'count() by field' -
 ```
 Of course, it's even more efficient to run the query inside of the pool traversal
 like this: